Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 Dietmar here again.

-I still have the problem that I cannot access the dashboard.
-I have now run the journal again.
+I still have the problem of not being able to access the dashboard.
+I ran the journal again.
 It gives me the error: "zigbee2mqtt.service: Failed with result 'exit-code'.".
-What should I do with this?
+What should I do with that?

 Also, what do I enter in Zigbee2mqtt "configuration.yaml" under Url:?
-Does the localhost remain there?
+Is there the localhost?

 It's greyed out in your instructions.